Home

 Home Grid Connected Solar Power

 Grid-tie Solar Systems are connected directly to the utility grid (hence the name).
 They replace during day hours the utility electricity.
 Over the dark hours the utility is still your electricity supplier.
-For two reasons it is a good idea to connect the on grid home power generating system to the grid bi-directionally.

 • It is another revenue source that helps you to cover the capital expense (the utility pays you for electricity you sell to them)